Families flock to Christmas tree festivals

 Mulled wine on offer at the St Cuthbert's Christmas Tree Festival in Copnor

-Meanwhile, the Brighstone Christmas Tree Festival continues every day until December 7.
-It involves hundreds of decorated Christmas trees, concerts and activities on display in various venues across Brighstone and Mottistone.
+The Brighstone Christmas Tree Festival also took place from December 3-7.
+It involved hundreds of decorated Christmas trees, concerts and activities on display in various venues across Brighstone and Mottistone.
 The trees have been decorated by schools, charities, firms and community groups.
 Check www.brighstonechristmastree.com for details.

 A couple of the mosaics displayed as part of the Brighstone Christmas Tree Festival